0xsend/super-send-token/docs/platform.md

 Test plan:
 - Open README.md and verify content renders.

-Commit: 2ce849f

-## af49ed5 Scaffold project from send-token-upgrade
+## Scaffold project from send-token-upgrade

 Why:
 Bootstrap repository structure using the known baseline to